vazhnov/list_all_users_in_group/README.md

 # list\_all\_users\_in\_group.py

-Simple python script, that get list of all users of group.
+Simple python script, gets the list of all users of group.

+It was made just for fun, with a focus on fixing warnings from different Python linters.

 ## Sources